awsdocs/amazon-opensearch-service-developer-guide/doc_source/bp.md

 [Dedicated master nodes](managedomains-dedicatedmasternodes.md) improve cluster stability\.
 A dedicated master node performs cluster management tasks, but doesn't hold index data or respond to client requests\.
 This offloading of cluster management tasks increases the stability of your domain and makes it possible for some [configuration changes](managedomains-configuration-changes.md) to happen without downtime\.

 Enable and use three dedicated master nodes for optimal domain stability across three Availability Zones\.
+Deploying with [Multi\-AZ with Standby](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/managedomains-multiaz.html#managedomains-za-standby) configures three dedicated master nodes for you\.
 For instance type recommendations, see [Choosing instance types for dedicated master nodes](managedomains-dedicatedmasternodes.md#dedicatedmasternodes-instance)\.

 ### Deploy across multiple Availability Zones<a name="bp-stability-az"></a>

 To prevent data loss and minimize cluster downtime in the event of a service disruption, you can distribute nodes across two or three [Availability Zones](managedomains-multiaz.md) in the same AWS Region\.
+Best practice is to deploy using [Multi\-AZ with Standby](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/managedomains-multiaz.html#managedomains-za-standby), which configures three Availability Zones, with two zones active and one acting as a standby, and with and two replica shards per index\.
+This configuration lets OpenSearch Service distribute replica shards to different AZs than their corresponding primary shards\.
+There are no cross\-AZ data transfer charges for cluster communications between Availability Zones\.

 Availability Zones are isolated locations within each Region\.
 With a two\-AZ configuration, losing one Availability Zone means that you lose half of all domain capacity\.
 Moving to three Availability Zones further reduces the impact of losing a single Availability Zone\.

-Deploy mission\-critical domains across three Availability Zones and two replica shards per index\.
-This configuration lets OpenSearch Service distribute replica shards to different AZs than their corresponding primary shards\.
-There are no cross\-AZ data transfer charges for cluster communications between Availability Zones\.

 ### Control ingest flow and buffering<a name="bp-stability-ingest"></a>